flytbase/flytdocs/source/docs/FlytOS/GettingStarted/InstallDepsOdroid.rst

       $ sudo dpkg --configure -a

-* If the above command does not work run the following to fix your packages before running the install script
+* If the above command does not work run the following to fix your packages before running the installation script

   .. code-block:: bash